jflamy/owlcms4/docs/index.md

   - Production of **group results/protocol sheets**

   - Option to treat the competition as a **Masters competition** with proper processing of age groups.

+  - Multiple languages.
+Currently English, French, Danish, and a partial translation to Spanish.

 The software is meant to comply with current IWF Technical Competition Rules and Regulations (TCRR) and with the current Masters Weightlifting rules.
 TCRR Requirements regarding equipment are outside our scope (such as the presence of indicator lights and buzzers on refereeing devices, etc.)